roberttidey/SimpleScan/README.md

 	* Mode of scan (colour,black/white,Grey and paper size (A4,Letter)
 	* Scanning resolution
 * Scan button to perform each scan
+* MakePDF button to convert all png and jp files scanned into one pdf
+	* Clears the list of scans so it may be used again
 * Files are stored in the Downloads folder with automated naming including date/time

 ## Software